Not sure which keyboard to choose? Try the Keyboard Finder now!

 • Has Linear, Magnetic switch options

-• Built with the ANSI, ISO, ISO-UK, ISO-DE, ISO-ES, ISO-FR, ISO-CH, ISO-Nordic, JIS layout standard
+• Built with the ISO, ISO-UK, ISO-DE, ISO-ES, ISO-FR, ISO-CH, ISO-Nordic, ANSI, JIS layout standard

 • Comes with a knob